Data Centers in Cosenza

 Natural Disaster Risk

-The overall disaster risk for Cosenza is rated Low (3/10), as of September 2025.
+The overall risk for Cosenza is rated as Low (3.0/10) as of September 2025.
+While the aggregate score is low, specific natural hazards require specialized facility engineering to maintain uptime.